Sending messages

 await client.post(`/threads/${threadId}/messages`, {

-text: 'Just following up on my previous message.
+content: 'Just following up on my previous message.
 Let me know if you have any questions!'

 });